commercetools/nodejs/docs/cli/product-json-to-xlsx.md

 #### Pass products through a pipe

 Piping products in JSON to be parsed.
-This ideally works with the commercetools product exporter.
+This ideally works with the commercetools Composable Commerce product exporter.
 In this scenario, the products are parsed directly after export.
 More information on pipe streams can be found [here](http://www.gnu.org/software/bash/manual/bash.html#Pipelines)

 ##### Example